Nagpur Soybean, Soyoil, Soymeal Open-Oct 08

 OILS

-report strong on good festival buying support from local traders amid tight supply
+oils today flared up here on increased seasonal demand from local traders amid tight

-from producing belts.
-Reported demand from South-based traders also helped to push
+supply from producing regions.
+Reports about crop failure because of excess rains

-* Sunflower refined, linseed, rapeseed and castor oil prices ruled steady in sluggish
+* Sunflower refined, linseed and castor oil prices ruled steady in thin trading

 SOYMEAL